reidmain/FDKeychain/README.md

 FDKeychain.h
 FDKeychain.m

-and add Security.framework to the the build phase of whatever target is doing to be using FDKeychain.
+and add Security.framework to the the build phase of whatever target is using FDKeychain.

 Usage
 =====